 Everybody wants a job that they are both happy and confident doing.
 There’s a reason we call it a ‘dream job’!
 What if we told you there was a scientific way to find the perfect job for you?
 Something called Holland’s theory helps match people to the perfect jobs.
-While personality assessments like Myers-Briggs are often found within the hiring and cultural benchmarking processes of companies, research shows that these assessments aren’t proven to be valid nor reliable.
-Holland’s theory not only allows job seekers to discover the perfect roles for them, but it allows employers to find the best fit for any given job role they might have open.
+While personality assessments like Myers-Briggs are often found within companies' hiring and cultural benchmarking processes, research shows that these assessments aren’t proven valid or reliable.
+Holland’s theory not only allows job seekers to discover the perfect roles for them, but it also allows employers to find the best fit for any given job role they might have open.

-In this blog, we are going to discuss the history and science behind Holland’s theory, how Holland codes work, and the many benefits of using this theory to assess candidates.
+In this blog, we are going to discuss the history and science behind Holland’s theory, how Holland's codes work, and the many benefits of using this theory to assess candidates.

 The History of John Holland’s Research and Theories

 Holland’s Theory was developed by none other than Dr. John L. Holland, an American psychologist and professor at Johns Hopkins University.
 He believed that occupations could be classified in the same way that personality types could.
-He also believed that they could be matched in a way that helped people discover jobs that they’d thrive in.
+He also believed they could be matched in a way that helped people discover jobs they’d thrive in.
 The origins of Holland’s theory can be traced as far back as the 1970s.
-Since then, extensive research has been conducted that proves that occupational choice is often an expression of one’s own personality.
+Since then, extensive research has been conducted to prove that occupational choice often expresses one’s personality.
 The research has confirmed its validity across gender, race, and culture.
-It has changed the way career development works, and has places millions of individuals in jobs that fit them perfectly.
+It has changed the way career development works and has placed millions of individuals in jobs that fit them perfectly.

 The Holland Code Test Categories (RIASEC)

-Holland theory is based on six proposed personality types – Realistic, Investigative, Artistic, Social, Enterprising, or Conventional.
+Holland's theory is based on six proposed personality types - Realistic, Investigative, Artistic, Social, Enterprising, or Conventional.
 Together, these personality types create the acronym RIASEC.
-Let’s break these types down…
+Let’s break these types down.

 How the Codes Work